 Special accommodations are available for those who qualify.
-Please contact Career Services and Testing at least a 60 days in advance to fill out appropriate request forms.
 Forms and guides for accomodations can be found at the GED website.
 Some accommodations are available that do not require documentation.
 Check with the testing office regarding these aids prior to the test date.
 Click here to access a helpful pdf on GED Accommodations

 Grading, Score Reports and Certificates

-Multiple-choice answer documents and essays are sent to the University of Texas at Austin for scoring immediately after the testing cycle.
+Examinees have access to their scores at their online account that is created for payment two to three days after testing.
 Examinees will receive the score letter and/or certificate (if they pass) from the Austin office approximately two weeks after the examination.
 To access your certificate or to order a replacement, go to: http://bass.tea.state.tx.us/Tea.GEDi.Web/Forms/CertificateSearch.aspx